Nagoya cuisine

 Nagoya cuisine (名古屋めし, Nagoya meshi) is a Japanese regional cuisine of the city of Nagoya and surrounding region in Central Japan.
-Due to differences in culture, historical contact between other regions, climate, vegetables, and other ingredients, Nagoya cuisine has unique features.
-Although many dishes derived from local tradition, Nagoya cuisine has also been inspired by foreign cuisines such as Taiwanese cuisine and Italian cuisine.
+Due to differences in culture, historical contact with other regions, climate, and availability of ingredients, Nagoya cuisine has a distinctive style and unique aspects.
+Although many dishes derive from local tradition, Nagoya cuisine has also been inspired by foreign cuisines such as Taiwanese cuisine and Italian cuisine.
+Seasonings such as hatchō miso, mame miso, or tamari (a type of soy sauce produced mainly in the region) characterize the representative foods of Nagoya cuisine.

-Nagoya cuisine is often seasoned with mame miso, hatchō miso, or tamari, the type of soy sauce made mainly in the Chūbu region.
-These condiments give strong taste to Nagoya cuisine.
+Nagoya cuisine can be classified into five main categories: